Category Archives: Homeschool

 Anna was too shy when we first arrived to do the pinkie dance.
 I asked her once again before we left if she wanted to.
 She said, “Yeah, I am in the mood now!”
 I asked “L” if she was going to, “If Anna will, I will.”
 So off they went, dragging Adam along.

 When we returned home, my two little kids pulled out their “Hebrew” costumes and played “Bethlehem”.
-It makes my heart smile to see that they too, hold our beliefs dear.
+It makes my heart smile to see that they, too, hold our beliefs dear.
 Anna repeated to Adam what she heard tonight, ” Shalom, have you traveled far to Bethlehem?”

 ~Becky~